1.1.1

 Treat comorbidities and secondary causes of dyslipidaemia at the same time as starting statin treatment.
 [December 2023]

-Optimising treatment for people on statins
+See the section on optimising treatment for people on statins.

 Make decisions about escalating lipid-lowering treatment after an informed discussion between the clinician and the person about the risks and benefits of additional lipid-lowering treatments.
 [December 2023]